Morwenn/cpp-sort/docs/Sorter-adapters.md

 * `stable_adapter<Sorter>::type` otherwise, if such a member type exists.
 * `stable_adapter<Sorter>` otherwise.

-This little dance sometimes allows to reduce the nesting of function calls and to get better error messages in some places.
+This little dance sometimes allows to reduce the nesting of function calls and to get better error messages in some places (it notably unwraps nested top-level `stable_adapter`).
 As such `stable_t` is generally a better alternative to `stable_adapter` from a consumer point of view.

 ![Visual explanation of what stable_t aliases](https://github.com/Morwenn/cpp-sort/wiki/images/stable_t.png)